lgw2/lgw2.github.io/_teaching/csci132-fall-2022/syllabus.md

 What I can do:
 * Grade promptly (exact guarantees TBD).
+* Post assignments well in advance (at least one week before due date for labs;
+	at least three weeks before due date for projects).
 * Respond to all Discord messages within one business day.
 * Create a course atmosphere conducive to learning by respecting all of my students and being